techgeek68/headless-and-gui/GUI-to-CLI-and-CLI-to-GUI.md

-# Removing GUI and Switching to CLI & Vice Versa in Red Hat Linux System
+# Removing GUI and Switching to CLI & Vice Versa in Red Hat Linux and Its Clones

 This guide explains how to **remove the GUI environment** and switch to a pure **CLI (Command Line Interface)** and vice versa in Red Hat systems.